Peter Moore (travel author)

 Peter Moore (born 18 July 1962) is an Australian travel writer.

+Biography

 Moore, who was born in Sydney, claims to have visited 105 countries.
 He currently lives with his wife and daughter in London.
 He has published many books that re-tell tales of his travels.

 He is a Vespa enthusiast and his 2005 book Vroom with a View and 2007 book Vroom by the Sea feature trips through Italy taken on vintage Italian motorscooters.